RMerl/asuswrt-merlin/README-merlin.txt

 - Switching between an SDK5 build and a regular build (RT-N66U)
 - Upgrading from anything older than 3.0.0.4.374 on the RT-N66U
-- Coming from another firmware (with the exception of Asus's original FW)
+- Coming from another firmware (with the exception of Asus's original firmware)

 If upgrading from anything older and you experience issues, then consider doing a factory default reset then as well.